OUR CONSTRUCTION AND ENGINEERING TEAM BRING YOU A ROUND-UP OF DEVELOPMENTS AFFECTING THE CONSTRUCTION SECTOR.

-IMPACT OF THE CORPORATE GOVERNANCE AND INSOLVENCY ACT ON CONSTRUCTION CONTRACTS
+IMPACT OF THE CORPORATE INSOLVENCY AND GOVERNANCE ACT ON CONSTRUCTION CONTRACTS

-Changes in law implemented by the new Corporate Governance and Insolvency Act will affect termination and other rights under construction contracts.
+Changes in law implemented by the new Corporate Insolvency and Governance Act will affect termination and other rights under construction contracts.
 See our briefing on the changes, the potential impacts and drafting considerations.

 PRACTICALITIES AND PITFALLS OF REMOTE EXECUTION

 As a result of their size most construction contracts are executed by 'wet ink' signatures.
 However, the global shift to remote working brought about by the Coronavirus pandemic has required the industry to adopt remote execution processes.
 In this article we set out guidance for remote execution and consider pitfalls to be avoided and common questions on the process.